SumoLogic/sumologic-otel-collector/docs/Upgrading.md

 ### `filter` processor: drop support for `expr` language

-Expr language is supported by [logstransform] processor, so there is no need to have this functionality in [filter] processor:
+Expr language is supported by [logstransform] processor, so there is no need to have this functionality in [filter] processor.

 The following configuration of `filter` processor: